whage/whage.github.io/_posts/2019-10-26-accidentally-deleted-my-home-directory.md

 on my laptop, I set some environment variables and run a script that executed `rm -rf $STARTUP_ENV_DIR`.
 That variable was accidentally set to `~/`.
 In a fraction of a second, some strange "Permission denied" error messages appeared (to which I'll get back later in this post) and in a few seconds it began to sink in:
-I deleted all my music, pictures, work files, everything I had in `/home/asallai`.
+I deleted all my music, pictures, work files, almost everything I had in `/home/asallai`.
 My heartrate increased, I started to sweat and I just sat there looking at the screen not understanding how it could happen to me.
 Never before have I done anything like it.
 I couldn't even imagine someone accidentally doing it.
 You'd have to be so stupid and careless I thought!